 Chief Financial Officer

 Patrick Puzzuoli is executive vice president and chief financial officer of Duff & Phelps.
 He previously served as managing director of Finance, responsible for building and maintaining the firm’s finance and accounting team, and as controller.
-He has been affiliated with Duff & Phelps and its predecessor firms for more than seven years.
+He has been affiliated with Duff & Phelps and its predecessor firms for more than nine years.

 Prior to joining Duff & Phelps, Patrick was the director of strategy and financial analysis for Jupiter Media Metrix, a provider of syndicated research, where he was responsible for implementing financial metrics, analysis and procedures after the firm’s initial public offering.
 Patrick has also held roles in strategic planning, financial analysis and reporting at Madison Square Garden and Comedy Central.